 Beyond the harrowing effects of being charged with indecent exposure, the specific circumstances surrounding your case may or may not heighten the potential penalties involved.
 During the instance in question, if a child under the age of 17 was present, you may be charged with indecency with a child.
 If that is the case, the severity of the charge and its penalties will increase.

 Any sex crime charge can result in societal rejection and The Gonzalez Law Group understands what’s at stake for individuals facing an indecent exposure charge.
-The Gonzalez Law Group is a team of attorneys who have years of experience working with clients who’ve been charged with sex crimes and knows the specifics about the process.
+Our firm’s team of attorneys have years of experience working with clients who’ve been charged with sex crimes and knows the specifics about the process.